NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/nrpmd.md

 The electronic state is introduced in the correlation function expression when correlating the initial and final populations.

-The quantities output by the ensemble simulation are specified by the `Output` and the `Reduction`.
+The quantities output by the ensemble simulation are specified by the `output` and the `reduction`.
-The `Output` tells the simulation the quantities that we want to extract from each trajectory, and the `Reduction` reduces the data.
-By default the `Reduction` appends the output from each trajectory but here we would like to average the results so we use the `MeanReduction`.
+The `output` follows the `DifferentialEquations` format where we provide a function that determines the output of each trajectory.
+The `reduction` can be one of `:mean`, `:append`, or `:sum`, which will determine how the data from each trajectory is combined.

 ```@example nrpmd
-output = Ensembles.OutputDiabaticPopulation(sim)
+output = TimeCorrelationFunctions.PopulationCorrelationFunction(sim, Diabatic())
-reduction = Ensembles.MeanReduction([zeros(2) for _ in 1:0.1:30])
 nothing # hide
 ```